vhalragnarok-ffxiv/vhal-nixos/README.md

 - sound: Pipewire.
 - steam: ....
 - swayfx: In-Use by default.
-- system_imports.nix: Where you can manually toggle stuff on and off.
+- system_imports.nix: Where you can manually toggle stuff on and off. <br>

 #User <br>
 We use Home-Manager as a Module...
 Or whatever method allows you to have multiple users and requires ```sudo``` invocation.
-- home.nix: Barebones.
+- home.nix: Barebones. <br>

 #User/Modules <br>
 - bitwarden: ....
 - copyq: Needed for Wayland Window Managers.